The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 - The users abide by all regulations of the library relating to the use of facilities and accept responsibility for all damages caused to the building and/or equipment beyond normal wear.

-The Library does not restrict the use of the meeting on the basis of the views of groups sponsoring meetings or individual participants in accordance with American Library Association standards.
-The Library does not endorse the views of groups who use the meeting room or individual participants.
-A group that has received permission to use the meeting room may publicize the location of its meeting but must state the sponsoring organization in printed or broadcast announcements.
+The Library does not restrict the use of the meeting room on the basis of the views of groups sponsoring meetings or individual participants, in accordance with American Library Association standards.
+The Library does not endorse the views of groups or individual participants who use the meeting room.
+A group that has received permission to use the meeting room may publicize the location of its meeting but must state the sponsoring organization in all announcements.

 DISPLAYS AND EXHIBITS

-The Library assumes no responsibility for the preservation or protection, and no liability for possible damage or theft of any item displayed or exhibited.
+The Library assumes no responsibility for the preservation or protection of, and no liability for possible damage or theft of, any item displayed or exhibited.
 All items placed in the Library are there at the owner's risk.